mantidproject/mantid/docs/source/interfaces/Indirect_DataAnalysis.rst

 workspaces (*_sqw*) created using either the Indirect Data Reduction interface or taken from a bespoke algorithm or auto reduction.

+These interfaces do not support GroupWorkspace as input.

 Action Buttons
 ~~~~~~~~~~~~~~